ShivanshSaxena03/A.H.D.---AI-Helmet-Detection/README.md

 2. Directory Structure:
    YOUR_BASE_PATH/

-    ├── DATASET/           # Folder with input images ├── HELMET/            # Will be auto-created for classified helmet images ├── NO_HELMET/         # Will be auto-created for classified no-helmet images └── main.py
+   DATASET/

+   HELMET/

+   NO_HELMET/

+   main.py

-3. Run the Script:
+4. Run the Script:
    python main.py

-4. User Input: You'll be prompted to enter the aspirant’s name via keyboard.
+5. User Input: You'll be prompted to enter the aspirant’s name via keyboard.

-5. Output:
+6. Output:
   output_greeting.png → shows the start of the process

   output_summary.png → summarises the result